Uberspace/lab/source/guide_postgresql.rst

  [isabell@stardust ~]$ chmod 0600 ~/.pgpass
  [isabell@stardust ~]$

-To use the pure password for the database cluster creation, we will create temporaly a password file, based on the *.pgpass* file with:
+To use the pure password for the database cluster creation, create a temporary password file, based on the ``.pgpass`` file with:

 ::

  [isabell@stardust ~]$ cp ~/.pgpass ~/pgpass.temp
  [isabell@stardust ~]$

-Delete all additional text in your *~/pgpass.temp* file that you have only your password and check the content:
+Delete all additional text in your ``~/pgpass.temp`` file so that you have only your password and check the content:

 ::